 Section 16(a) of the Securities Exchange Act of 1934 requires executive officers, directors and persons who own more than 10% of the Company's common stock to file reports of ownership and changes in ownership with the SEC and Nasdaq.
 Executive officers, directors and greater than 10% shareholders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.

-Based on a review solely of copies of such forms received and written representation from certain reporting persons, the Company believes that all Section 16(a) filing requirements applicable to 2010 for executive officers, directors, and greater than 10% beneficial owners were complied with in a timely manner except as follows: A Form 4 was filed, but not filed within the required two business day period for (i) one transaction each for Messrs.
-Brooksher, Collett, Chapell, Edwards, and Lindemann and (ii) two transactions for Mr. Grace and Mr. Signorelli.
+Based on a review solely of copies of such forms received and written representation from certain reporting persons, the Company believes that all Section 16(a) filing requirements applicable to 2011 for executive officers, directors, and greater than 10% beneficial owners were complied with in a timely manner.